Dreaming381/Latios-Framework/Documentation~/Core/README.md

 -   System sorting does not occur automatically for non-user `ComponentSystemGroup`s after initialization.
 Call `SortSystems()` explicitly for these groups.
+-   Automatic dependency management for `latiosWorld.SyncPoint` and collection components do not function correctly when used inside `OnStartRunning()` or `OnStopRunning()`.
+This is due to a bug in `SystemBase` which assumes no exceptions or jobs occur inside these methods.

 ## Near-Term Roadmap

+-   Automatic `ConverterVersion` bumping on code changes
+-   Exposed `UnsafeParallelBlockList` and similar data structures
 -   Gameplay Toolkit
     -   Reduce cognitive overhead of DOTS for gameplay programmers
     -   Hierarchy navigation and modification